-23000 à -1492

 Harvey Milk

-Harvey Milk, often nicknamed the "mayor of Castro", a gay neighborhood in San Francisco, was one of the first politicians and activists for gay rights.
-Born in New York, he moved to the city with his partner and quickly became a local figure in the fight against homophobia, a very sensitive issue at the time.
-In November 1978, he and the mayor were murdered by Dan White, who was accused of homicide (not murder) and only served 5 years.
-The verdict, considered too lenient by the gay community and part of the population, provoked the White Night Riots on May 21, 1979
+Harvey Milk, often nicknamed the "mayor of Castro", San Francisco's gay district, was one of the first politicians and activists for gay rights.
+Born in New York, he moved to the city with his partner and quickly became a local figure in the fight against homophobia, a highly sensitive issue at the time.
+In November 1978, he and the mayor were killed by Dan White, who was charged not with murder but with manslaughter (i.e. unintentional killing) and served only 5 years.
+The verdict, considered too lenient by the gay community and some members of the public, provoked the White Night Riots on May 21, 1979.

 1980